-The trend estimate for Australian retail turnover rose 0.7 per cent in January 2014.
-This follows a 0.7 per cent rise in December 2013.
-Through the year, the trend estimate rose 5.6 per cent in January 2014 compared to January 2013.
+The trend estimate for Australian retail turnover rose 0.3 per cent in May 2017 following a 0.3 per cent rise in April 2017.
+Compared to May 2016 the trend estimate rose 3.2 per cent.

 More detailed industry analysis and further information on the statistical methodology is available in Retail Trade, Australia (cat no. 8501.0).